 Where to camp

 Kosciuszko National Park have camping restrictions especially around the catchments of alpine lakes and of ski resorts and other areas surrounding the summit, chairlift, and publics roads accessible by vehicles.
 If you and your group has plans to camp or explore off-track areas, fill out a trip intention form ahead of time.

 There are about a dozen campsites in this national park.
-Fishers and those who want stay close to the water will take delight in the Pinchriver Campground which is 60km from Jindabyne.
-For swimmers, there’s Halfway Flat which has a few swimming holes withing its vicinity.
+Fishers and those who want stay close to the water will take delight in the Pinchriver Campground.
+It is 60km from Jindabyne.
+For swimmers, there’s Halfway Flat which has a few swimming holes within its vicinity.
 Campers with caravans can head to Jounama Creek Campground.
-Most of the camping grounds in Kosciuszko are free and don’t require booking but it’s best to call in to be sure, especially during peak camping season.
+Most of the camping grounds in Kosciuszko are free and don’t require booking.
+But it’s best to call in to be sure, especially during peak camping season.

 Top Image Source: Dennis – flickr.com